LovelaceAcademy/PlutusExperience/modules/08-bring-it-on/README.md

 - [StackExchange](https://cardano.stackexchange.com/) (:bulb: use the tag lovelace-academy)
 - [Plutonomicon Discord](https://discord.gg/gGFdGaUE)

-[Episode video]
+[Module video]

 ## Requisites

 1. Plutus
-    - You should be familiar with EUTxO Model (episode 1);
+    - You should be familiar with EUTxO Model (module 1);
-    - You should be able to serialize plutus code (episode 6);
+    - You should be able to serialize plutus code (module 6);
 2. Nix
-    - You should be familiar with Nix Language (episode 3);
+    - You should be familiar with Nix Language (module 3);
-    - You should be familiar with Nix Flakes (episode 3);
+    - You should be familiar with Nix Flakes (module 3);
 3. PureScript
-    - You should be familiar with Foreign Function Interface (episode 7);
+    - You should be familiar with Foreign Function Interface (module 7);
-    - You should be familiar with Monad Transformers (episode 7);
+    - You should be familiar with Monad Transformers (module 7);
-    - You should be familiar with Halogen (episode 7);
+    - You should be familiar with Halogen (module 7);

 # Cardano Transaction Lib